Read below to register farm engines now.

 Owners and operators of stationary diesel engines that were ordered from the manufacturer before June 12, 2006 must meet requirements established by the USEPA.
 For engines rated 300 hp or less, these requirements consist of conducting regular inspection and maintenance.
 For engines rated over 300 hp, the specific requirements depend on how you use your engine and whether you plan to replace it to comply with the State ATCM.

-If you have an engine rated over 300 hp, contact us at the number listed below to determine the specific requirements for your engine.
+If you have an engine rated over 300 hp, contact us at the email address listed below to determine the specific requirements for your engine.

 State Mandated Requirements Owners/Operators of new and existing agricultural (AG) diesel engines rated at 50 bhp or greater are required to register their engines with the District.
 These engines (e.g., booster pumps, well pumps) are subject to the California Air Resources Board (ARB) adopted Airborne Toxic Control Measure for Stationary Diesel Engines (ATCM).
 See this page to view the ATCM.
 A small number of engines will be subject to the ARB adopted ATCM for Portable Diesel Engines (PEATCM).
 These engines include all rental engines and portable engines such as welders and air compressors.
 See this page to view the PEATCM.

 Summary of Requirements This flow chart and notes will assist you in determining what is required.
 This older fact sheet from the ARB provides additional background information and can be viewed here.
 The following is required: